South Korea, Busan

 Gamcheon Culture Village – Machu Picchu of Busan

 At the beginning of the 21st century, Busan city authorities decided to revitalize this place and make it a tourist attraction.
-The main purpose of these changes was to create an art district, improve the standard of living of the local population and bring this part of the city back to life.
+The primary purpose of these changes was to create an art district, improve the standard of living of the local population and bring this part of the city back to life.

 Gamcheon Culture Village today

 Today, exploring this part of the city is a must on every tourist route.
-Countless small street sculptures, colourful houses, flowery squares and narrow streets attract tourists.
+Countless small sculptures, colourful houses, flowery squares and narrow streets attract tourists.
 Several main themes run through the entire district: The Little Prince, animals, people and books.
 It is worth planning a half-day here.

-Gamcheon Village – where to eat?
+Gamcheon Village – Where to eat?

 Address: 251-4 (No.) 6-880, Gamcheon 2-dong, Saha-gu, Busan

-Gamcheon Village – what else is worth knowing?
+Gamcheon Village – What else is worth knowing?

-- Most places in the Gamcheon Village are open until 6.00 p.m., but out of season until 5.00. p.m.
+- Most places in the Gamcheon Village are open until 6:00 p.m., but outside of season, they close at 5:00 p.m.

-- To take a picture of most attractions you must queue up and wait your turn.
+- To take a picture of most attractions, you must queue up and wait your turn.
 In Korea, taking a “selfie” is so popular that people line up and do not disturb others.
 Everyone has “5 minutes” to take the perfect photo.

 Busan Tower

-The tower is open daily from 9.00 a.m. till 11.00 p.m. (the last entrance at 10.30 p.m.).
+The tower is open daily from 9.00 a.m. till 11.00 p.m. (the last entrance is at 10.30 p.m.).
 More to read on busantower.net

 Entrance ticket: 8000 WON (about 7 $).